Home/Resources/Early Development/Buzzwords Explained: What is Gentle Parenting

 KEY TAKEAWAYS:

-• During the first three years of life, when a child’s brain is growing and changing daily, how adults interact with them has a huge impact.
+• In the first three years of life, a child’s brain grows and changes every day.
+How adults interact with them has a huge impact.

 • Gentle parenting does not mean allowing a child to do whatever they want.
-It is approaching challenging behaviors in a gentle, steady way that doesn’t fuel further distress.
+Gentle parenting is approaching challenging behaviors in a steady way that doesn’t fuel further distress.

-• When kids trust their caregivers, they can focus their energy on developing and growing — rather than protecting themselves from harsh treatment.
+• When kids trust their caregivers, they can focus on growing and developing.
+They do not have to protect themselves from harsh treatment.

 With Expert Insight From: